peavey2787/GuiMiner/README.md

+[!WARNING]
+Windows erroneously claims this app as potentially containing malware, but you can see every line of code for yourself to verify that it does not.

 # GuiMiner
 Manage CLI miners with a GUI and manage all .bat files in one place along with gpu settings, wallets, and pools.